ELLEN SILVA ARTIST-MUSICIAN

 "Welcome to Our Half Moon Bay Community" © 2010 Ellen Silva

-8' x 4', acrylic on MDO board
+Size: 8' x 4', acrylic on MDO board

 Design/Painting: Ellen Silva